 The purpose of the Certificate in Equine Studies is to provide an equine curriculum that can be tailored to the individual needs of students.
 The certificate can be used to improve the current employment status, an existing business, skills or knowledge related to equine science.
 In addition, students may choose to use this certificate in order to pursue a lifelong learning experience in equine science.
 Students taking this certificate should work closely with a faculty member or advisor in selecting courses.

-Depending on the option selected coursework may include: Introduction to Equine Science, Equine Nutrition, Western Horsemanship, English Equitation, Colt Starting, Equine Anatomy and Physiology, and Equine Business Practices.
+Depending on the option, selected coursework may include: Horse Nutrition, Equine Anatomy & Physiology, Horse Management, Equine Business Practices, and Careers in the horse industry.